Abish (Book of Mormon)

 Abish (/ˈeɪbɪʃ/) is a figure in the Book of Mormon who plays a pivotal role in a missionary narrative.
-She is one of only three named women unique to the Book of Mormon along with Sariah and Isabel.
-(Eve, Sarah and Mary are named in the Book of Mormon but not unique to it.)
+She is one of only three named women unique to the Book of Mormon along with Sariah and Isabel (the Biblical characters of Eve, Sarah, and Mary are also mentioned in the Book of Mormon but are not unique to it.)

 Abish appears for the first and last time in the nineteenth chapter of the Book of Alma from the Book of Mormon.
 During the dramatic narrative of the conversion of King Lamoni and the teaching of the Nephite missionary Ammon, Abish plays a pivotal role in publicizing a miraculous spiritual outpouring and then performing another miracle by lifting the Lamanite queen from a death-like trance.

 Literary and theological interpretations have read Abish and her narrative as a significant hinge point for the Book of Alma's broader plot, as an element of the book's self-reflexive critique of misogyny, as a divine subversion of human hierarchies, and as a messianic parallel to Jesus Christ's role in Christianity.